-4.1.5 Conditional strategies
+4.1.5.
+Conditional strategies

-The if-then-else combinator ?: allows the definition of conditional strategies, such that its first argument is also a strategy.
+The if-then-else combinator \?\:\ allows the definition of conditional strategies, such that its first argument is also a strategy.
 If the first argument is successful, computation continues with the second argument (also a strategy); otherwise, the first strategy is discarded and the strategy given as third argument is applied.

-Using the if-then-else combinator, we can define many other useful strategy combinators as derived operations.
-E orelse E' evaluates E in a given state; if such evaluation is successful, its results are the final ones, but if it fails, then E' is evaluated in the initial state.
+Using the if-then-else combinator, we can define many other useful strategy combinators as derived operations, as formalized in the equations below.
+For example, E orelse E' evaluates E in a given state; if such evaluation is successful, its results are the final ones, but if it fails, then E' is evaluated in the initial state.